Middle Park (Colorado basin): Description

-The valley contains several reservoirs on the Colorado and its tributaries, including Lake Granby, which inundates a large portion of the northeastern part of the valley.
-Unlike North Park and South Park, which are wide flat basins at the headwaters of the North and South Platte respectively, Middle Park is a narrower basin, allowing for less agricultural use as pasturelands.
-The main industry in the valley is tourism, including alpine skiing at Winter Park Ski Resort.
-Much traffic between Denver and the destination resort of Steamboat Springs passes through the valley as well, allowing for secondary tourism industries to proliferate in the smaller towns.
-The smaller demand for water allows much of the water in the upper Colorado basin to be transported eastward across the continental divide to the Colorado Front Range as part of the Colorado-Big Thompson Project.
+Middle Park is one of three high mountain basins located in the Colorado Rocky Mountains.
+Middle Park's valleys are located in mostly Grand County and the Lower Blue River basin of Summit County.

+Middle Park features meadows, forests, and river valleys.
+It spans an alpine basin, beginning south of the origin of the Colorado River, to where the river passes through Gore Canyon.

+Towns in the area include Grand Lake, Granby, Hot Sulphur Springs, Parshall, Kremmling, Tabernash, Fraser, and Winter Park.

+History

+In 1839, the first printed account of Middle Park described it as abundant with animals, including antelope, deer, big horn sheep, bears, buffalo and elk.

+Author Robert C. Black III referred to Middle Park as the "Island in the Rockies," due to the valleys being surrounded by mountains, in his book of the same title.
+The book covers the history of Grand County up to 1930.

 In popular culture

 The fictional town of Middle Park, CO from the animated series South Park is based on the basin.
 The town is first mentioned in the Season One episode Big Gay Al's Big Gay Boat Ride, and is additionally mentioned in Quest for Ratings.
 Trey Parker, one of the creators of the South Park series, grew up in Conifer, about 40 miles (65 km) east of Fairplay.